BlueBetaFish/chess-engine/README.md

     <image src='README-FILES/chessWebAppCheckmate.gif'>

 - You can play against the engine also using any UCI protocol supported GUI.
-Arena is a free chess GUI, which you can download from here : http://www.playwitharena.de/
+Arena is a free chess GUI, which you can download from here: http://www.playwitharena.de/

     <image src='README-FILES/ArenaTutorial.gif'>